 Cleaning used shoes is essential because you are buying shoes that may contain bacteria or fungi, which can lead to infection.
 Let's explore a few techniques for cleaning shoes from second-hand stores.

 The inner soles are the first part of your shoes to pay attention to.
-You will need a bowl, some hot water, dish soap or liquid detergent, and a toothbrush (preferably a hard-bristled brush) to clean them.
+You will need a bowl, some hot water, zero-waste dish soap or liquid detergent, and a toothbrush (preferably a hard-bristled brush) to clean them.

 To start the process, remove the insoles and soak them in a soap and water mixture for around five minutes.
 Next, rinse with cold running water and squeeze to remove excess soap.
 Then, use your brush to scrub off stains.
 Look out for the toe areas and tackle them.
 Lastly, hang your insoles in a well-ventilated area, free of direct heat, to dry.
 Ensure that they dry properly before putting them back in your shoes.

 If you find heavy watermarks or prints on your insoles, it may be better to avoid molds.

 For shoes with delicate materials like suede and leather, it is best to use handwashing.
 This is to avoid tears and scratches that could occur using other rigorous methods like a machine wash.
 If any soapy residue remains, avoid disposable wet wipes and rather soak it up with a reusable paper towel.

 Suede shoes are made from delicate material, and so cannot go in a washing machine.
 All you need is minimal water and a cloth to wipe off any stains to clean them.
 You can also use a suede cleaning block to wipe off minor marks.